 According to Alexander Astin's report to the National Institute of Education, Involvement in Learning, "every institute of higher education should strive to create learning communities organized around specific intellectual themes or tasks."
 The Theme Housing Program at Kenyon College provides an opportunity for faculty, administrators, and students to engage in programs and dialogues that stimulate participation in the living-learning process.
 Throughout the academic year, Theme Housing groups are expected to hold programs that are open to the entire Kenyon community and that advance their purpose and ideals as a Theme House.
 Events held by Theme Housing groups contribute to the greater learning community of Kenyon College by providing students with both social and educational opportunities on campus.

-Click here for Theme Housing Application and more information.
+Click here for the Theme Housing Application and more information.

 The Wellness floor will address issues such as nutrition and dieting, exercise, depression prevention, stress management, alcohol consumption, body image, emotional well-being, psychological welfare, and overall healthy living choices.
 Although there is already a strongly enforced expectation that first-year halls at Kenyon College are "alcohol and drug free," the Wellness floor offers an additional measure of support for those individuals who choose not to drink or use drugs.
 Substances are defined to include alcohol, cigarettes, and other smoking materials as well as all illicit drugs.

 Open Housing, also sometimes called gender-neutral housing, is a practice that allows second-, third- and fourth-year College students the choice of living with other second-, third- and fourth-year College students, regardless of gender.
 The Office of Housing and Residential Life will not assign anyone to an opposite-sex roommate unless requested.
 More about Open (Gender Neutral) Housing at Kenyon.